Twingate-Labs/pulumi-twingate/examples/connector-aws-ec2/README.md

 **Note**: `pulumi up` should automatically download the required Python dependency and Pulumi Plugins.

 **Note**: make sure `dev` part in the file name of `pulumi.dev.yaml` is changed to the Pulumi stack name.

+## How to Update Connectors
+`pulumi up` would trigger VM replacement with the latest connector AMI version (if newer version exist).

+**Note**: Connector update can cause the existing connection to be interrupted.